 Cooked in parchment, the contents of the pouch are gently steamed, and the aroma and flavors given off by each ingredient permeate lightly through each other.

-Fold parchment paper in half and cut out a half heart shape.
-Repeat with remaining 3 pieces.
+Fold a 15-inch square of parchment paper in half and cut out a half heart shape.
+Repeat with remaining 3 parchment squares.

 Open parchment and line middle of one side with alternating slices of zucchini and yellow squash, leaving about 1-inch of space around edges of parchment.
 Season squash lightly with salt and pepper.
 Arrange 2-3 lemon slices on top of squash.
 Arrange fish on top of lemon slices and season with salt and pepper to taste.
 Place 2 sprigs of dill on top of fish, then drizzle with lemon juice and oil.